 Types of Fishing Leaders

 There are several types of fishing leaders to choose from, and which one you will use will depend on several factors.
-These are the most commonly used types.
+These are the most commonly used types of fishing leader setups.

 Standard Monofilament Leader

 A standard monofilament leader uses a single strand of strong, thinly-spun line.
-Standard monofilament leaders usually absorb water, are resistant to abrasion, provide some stretch, and absorb sunlight.
+Monofilament leaders usually absorb water, are resistant to abrasion, provide some stretch, and absorb sunlight.

 These leaders do have some disadvantages to keep in mind.
 Because they absorb sunlight, they deteriorate over time with exposure to UV light.
 Their ability to stretch can make it challenging to feel smaller bites.